aws-samples/iam-identity-center-team/docs/guides/walkthrough.md

 ## 🦁 Step 3: Approve elevated access
 Once you submit your request, approvers are notified by email.
 Approvers are notified when any request is created which falls within the scope of what they are authorized to approve, based on the *approval policies* defined earlier.

 Now we’ll switch to the **approver** persona.
 As an approver, you access the TEAM application in exactly the same way as the other personas.

 Once in the TEAM application, choose **Approve requests** in the left-hand navigation pane under **Approvals**.
 TEAM displays requests awaiting your review.

-You can open a pending request to view the information provided by the requester, and decide whether you want to approve or reject it, s shown below.
+You can open a pending request to view the information provided by the requester, and decide whether you want to approve or reject it, as shown below.

 <video width="750" height="420" frameborder="0" allowfullscreen controls>
 <source src="https://d3f99z5n3ls8r1.cloudfront.net/videos/approver_guides/approve_request.mov">